ESIP Biological Data Cluster (BDS) Primer Guide

 How to contribute to this Primer Guide

-If you would like to suggest changes or additions to the current version of the best practice documents, please use the GitHub issues to document your request.
+If you would like to suggest changes or additions to the guide, please use GitHub issues to document your request.

 Translations

-Currently we only have the capacity to offer it in English.
+Currently, we have the capacity to offer this guide only in English.
 However, users can get a rough translation using Google Translate.
-Just drop the url in this service: https://translate.google.com/?sl=en&tl=es&op=websites
+Just drop the page’s url in this service.